a-abuhelal/fx-deals-progresssoft/ReadMe.md

 ### Logging
 - **SLF4J**: Used for logging application events, errors, and operations to help with debugging and monitoring.

-### Future Enhancements
-- **Authentication & Authorization**: Implement security features to restrict access to the endpoints.
-- **Advanced Search**: Add endpoints for searching deals based on different values.
-- **Reporting**: Generate reports based on the stored FX deals data.
-- **Integration with Other Systems**: Connect with other financial systems for data exchange.

 This overview provides a high-level understanding of the FX Deals project, its objectives, features, and the technologies used.
 The project is designed to be scalable, maintainable, and easily extendable to accommodate future enhancements and integrations.